Community Land Trust about to be set up

 As for the future, they hope to provide what villagers want.
 The local poker group have already been made welcome.
 There’s no takeaway yet, but it will be considered.
 Hannah says,” I see this pub as being quite summer led.
 We would like to provide barbecues, outside dining and maybe a summer party.”
 They’re also thinking of pizza!

-There will soon be a new website with online booking.
-But in the meantime, you can contact them by phone on email info@theredlionsteepleaston.co.uk.
+They have a new website with online booking.
+You can contact them by phone on 01869 389174 or email info@theredlionsteepleaston.co.uk.
 You can also message them on Facebook and Instagram

 These are the current opening hours: